What do marshmallows, pumpkins, eggnog, popcorn, and pears have in common?

 - alcohol dependence

-In the previous post, I advised planning ahead to manage holiday stress, and the same applies to cooking, entertaining and eating during the holiday season.
+Planning ahead to manage holiday stress also applies to cooking, entertaining, and eating during the holiday season.

 If you plan and prepare holiday meals and parties, remember some attendees need to avoid or restrict certain types of foods.
 Offer an ample variety of types of food and drinks so your guests will find something that works for them.